RCVLab-AiimLab/crowd_counting/README.md

 Please cite our paper if you use code from this repository:
 ```
 @article{zand2022Multiscale,
-  title={Multiscale Crowd Counting and Localization By Multitask Point Supervision
+  title={Multiscale Crowd Counting and Localization By Multitask Point Supervision},
-},
   author={Zand, Mohsen, Damirchi, Haleh, Farley, Andrew, Molahasani, Mahdiyar, Greenspan, Michael, and Etemad, Ali},
   journal={arXiv preprint arXiv:2202.09942},
   year={2022}